If you made any changes in Pure these will be visible here soon.

 Biography

-My research is on dynamical and physical processes that are important for weather forecasting and climate prediction; in particular mesoscale dynamical meteorology, air-sea interaction, atmospheric forcing of the ocean and North Atlantic climate.
+My research is on dynamical and physical processes that are important for weather forecasting and climate prediction; in particular mesoscale dynamical meteorology, air-sea-ice interactions, and atmosphere-ocean coupling.
 I am regarded as an international expert on these processes in the polar regions.

 I am interested in real weather systems: what they look like, how they work physically and how we can describe them mathematically.
 Hopefully such work will lead to a better understanding of the climate system and improvements in forecasting and modelling the atmosphere and ocean.

-I received the 2017 Adrian Gill Prize from the Royal Meteorological Society, which recognises significant multi-disciplinary meteorological research achievements over the preceding 5 years.
+I received the Adrian Gill Prize from the Royal Meteorological Society in 2018, which recognises significant multi-disciplinary meteorological research achievements over the preceding 5 years.

 Career